-The Danish healthcare system is currently under pressure to deliver better healthcare at a lower cost.
-With such massive pressure on costs, it is expected that there will be further professionalization of working processes via cooperation between different sector players - both within typical supplier relationships and through various partnership types.
+The Danish healthcare system is currently under pressure to deliver better healthcare at a lower cost, and it is expected that there will be further professionalisation of working processes via cooperation between different sector players - both within typical supplier relationships and through various partnership types.
 Interaction between the public sector and an innovative private sector can often result in challenges.

 We are also widely experienced in transferring medical practices, dental clinics and similar.